 “Prime Wezzix wouldn’t have had these problems,” Kiluron grumbled.
 “He’d have impressed them with our adherence to the rule of law and convinced them we were a sufficiently advanced civilization to be useful to them.”

 “You can’t know that, my lord,” Doil argued.
 “I think you’ve done everything you could.
 Besides, perhaps it’s best that they don’t think we’re useful to them.”
-Although perhaps it was best not to consider that line of thought too closely.
+Although perhaps it was also best not to examine that line of thought too closely.

 “Oh?
 Why is that?”
 Kiluron asked sarcastically.